This program happened in the past, and no dates are currently scheduled.Select this button to navigate the sections of this page

 Nurses Using AMA Credit

 Nurses will receive a certificate from Penn State College of Medicine verifying their participation in 1 hour of approved continuing medical education.
 Continuing education activities which are approved by accredited institutions of higher education and that are relevant to patient care or professional nursing meet the requirements of mandatory continuing education for registered nurses in Pennsylvania, as required by the Pennsylvania State Board of Nursing.
 The Board of Nursing recommends that nurses retain their certificates for a period of at least five years.
-Additional information is available through the State Board of Nursing website.
+Additional information is available through the State Board of Nursing at: http://bit.ly/dospagovnurse

-This live activity has been pre-approved by the American Board of Post-Acute and Long-Term Care Medicine (ABPLM) for a total of 1 management hour toward certification as a Certified Medical Director in post-acute and long-term care medicine.
+This live activity has been pre-approved by the American Board of Post-Acute and Long-Term Care Medicine (ABPLM) for a total of 1 clinical hour toward certification as a Certified Medical Director in post-acute and long-term care medicine.
 The CMD program is administered by the ABPLM.
 Each physician should claim only those hours of credit actually spent on the activity

 The State Board of Examiners of Nursing Home Administrators has approved this program for 1 clock hour under provider number PR000201L.

 The University reserves the right to cancel or postpone any course or activity because of insufficient enrollment or other unforeseen circumstances.
-If a program is canceled or postponed, the University will refund registration fees but cannot be held responsible for any related costs, charges or expenses, including cancellation/change charges assessed by airlines or travel agencies.
+If a program is canceled or postponed, the University will refund any program registration fees paid but cannot be held responsible for any related costs, charges or expenses, including cancellation/change charges assessed by airlines or travel agencies.

 Content and speakers for all programs are subject to change.
 Registrants will be notified of any significant updates.

-Disclosure and Conflict of Interest (COI and educational balance)
+Disclosure and Conflict of Interest (COI and Educational Balance)

-It is our policy to ensure balance, independence, objectivity, and scientific rigor in all of our educational programs.
-Faculty and course directors have disclosed relevant financial relationships with commercial companies, and Penn State has a process in place to resolve any conflict of interest.
+It is Penn State policy to ensure balance, independence, objectivity and scientific rigor in all educational programs.
+Faculty and course directors have disclosed relevant financial relationships with commercial companies, and Penn State has a process in place to mitigate any conflict of interest.
 Complete faculty disclosure will be provided to program participants at the beginning of the activity.